-a.
-Boys

-- i.
+- a.
+Boys - i.
 Khaki or Blue pants or shorts with belts (no belts required for JK/K) - ii.
 Belts must be either brown or black leather or leather-like material.
 The buckle should not be distracting. - iii.
-Three polo color choices: Navy, Red, Purple - iv.
+Three polo color choices: Navy, Red, Purple (long-sleeved purple polos are discontinued; they may be worn for the 23-24 school year but not succeeding years). - iv.
 Footwear - 1.
 Should not be torn or show excessive wear. - 2.
-Shoes: - Students may wear non-scuff tennis shoes or simple leather or leather-like shoes. - Shoes should not "light up" or have rollers. - Shoes must have closed toes and backs. - No crocs, sandals, boots\, or five finger shoes. - \Boots are permitted 6th-12th - 3.
-Socks must be white, navy, or black and no longer than mid-calf; small logos are permitted - v.
-A Land's End long-sleeve Oxford shirt (white) is an option for 9-12th; students have the option of wearing a tie or bow tie.
+Shoes: - Students may wear non-scuff tennis shoes or simple leather or leather-like shoes. - Shoes should not "light up" or have rollers. - Shoes must have closed toes and backs. - No crocs, sandals, boots\, or five finger shoes. (\Boots are permitted 6th-12th).

-b.
-Girls
+3. Socks must be white, navy, or black and no longer than mid-calf; small logos are permitted

-- i.
-Khaki or Blue pants or shorts with belts (no belts required for JK/K) - ii.
+- v.
+A Land's End long-sleeve Oxford shirt (white) is an option. - vi.
+A Land's End Classic Navy Large Plaid tie (either pre-tied or to-be-tied) - b.
+Girls - i.
+Girls Plaid Jumper, Tope of Knee, in Classic Navy Large Plaid (for JK-5 only). - ii.
+Khaki or Blue pants or shorts with belts (no belts required for JK/K) - iii.
 Belts must be either brown or black leather or leather-like material.
-The buckle should not be distracting. - iii.
-Khaki or Blue skirts/skorts (Jumpers JK-5th only )- length should be within 4 inches from center of knee

-NOTE: Final decisions on length will be Division administrator or his/her designee.
+The buckle should not be distracting. - iv.
+Khaki or Blue skirts/skorts OR Girls Plaid Box Pleat Skirt, Top of Knee in Classic Navy Large Plaid length should be within 4-1/2 inches from center of knee NOTE: Final decisions on length will be Division administrator or his/her designee.
 Any decisions regarding acceptability are not to be misconstrued as a comment on any girl's modesty or attitudes.
-This length is an arbitrary standard that Faith has chosen.

-- iv.
-Three polo choices: Navy, Red, Purple - v.
-Modesty (bike) shorts required for JK-5th grade girls (Solid color navy or black only, please) - vi.
-Any hose (leggings/stockings) white, black, or navy and covering ankles - vii.
-Socks must be white, black, or navy and no longer than mid-calf; small logos are permitted - viii.
+This length is an arbitrary standard that Faith has chosen. - v.
+Three polo choices: Navy, Red, Purple (long-sleeved purple polos are discontinued; they may be worn for the 23-24 school year but not succeeding years). - vi.
+Modesty (bike) shorts required for JK-5th grade girls (Solid color navy or black only, please) - vii.
+Any hose (leggings/stockings) white, black, or navy and covering ankles

+- viii.
+Socks must be white, black, or navy and no longer than mid-calf; small logos are permitted - ix.
 Footwear - 1.
 Should not be torn or show excessive wear. - 2.
-Shoes: - Students may wear non-scuff tennis shoes or simple leather or leather-like shoes. - Shoes should not "light up" or have rollers. - Shoes must have closed toes and backs. - No crocs, sandals, boots\, or five finger shoes. - \Boots are permitted 6th-12th. - Heels should be no higher than 2". - ix.
-A Lands' End long sleeve Oxford shirt (white) is an option for 9-12th grades.
+Shoes: - Students may wear non-scuff tennis shoes or simple leather or leather-like shoes. - Shoes should not "light up" or have rollers. - Shoes must have closed toes and backs. - No crocs, sandals, boots\, or five finger shoes. (\Boots are permitted 6th-12th). - Heels should be no higher than 2". - x.
+A Lands' End long sleeve Oxford shirt (white) is an option.

-- c.
+c.
 Any student may opt to wear a navy crewneck sweatshirt or a red or navy fleece jacket, with sleeves, to class.
 These items must be purchased through Lands' End, and the item must be embroidered with the school logo.
-An approved dress code shirt must be worn underneath the crewneck or fleece jacket. - d.
-Warrior Wear (boys and girls) - i.
-Warrior Wear is defined as any shirt provided by or purchased through Faith Christian School either during the Warrior Wear Sales, for special events (i.e., Project Faith or the Become a Warrior Campaign), or club t-shirts. - ii.
+An approved dress code shirt must be worn underneath the crewneck or fleece jacket.

+d.
+Warrior Wear (boys and girls)

+i.
+Warrior Wear is defined as any shirt provided by or purchased through Faith Christian School either during the Warrior Wear Sales, for special events (i.e., Project Faith or the Become a Warrior Campaign), or club t-shirts.

+- ii.
 Should only be worn on designated dress down days. - iii.
 May occasionally be worn on designated game days - iv.
 May be worn on Fridays